 We are a diverse community of scholars, educators, staff, and students committed to improving teaching and learning through innovative and inquiry-driven programs, research, reflection, and critique in partnership with its communities.

-- Initial and continuing education of teachers and related professionals in the settings in which they work.
+- The initial and continuing education of teachers and related professionals in the settings in which they work.

 - Graduate preparation of scholars and practitioners.

-- Cultivation of close connections among educational theory, policy, and practice.
+- The cultivation of close connections among educational theory, policy, and practice.

 - To be among the world leaders as scholars, staff, and students involved in the study and practice of education, educational issues, and human kinetics.